 a sense of pride in our accomplishments and our wise use of public funds.

-still active in 2006.
+only founding member still active in 2012.

 January 2004 brought to close 33 years of activity by the Ladies Auxiliary.
 We as a community owe a great debt to the many women who have served us through the Auxiliary.
 During the life of the group, dedicated ladies carried out fund raising activities which included meals, craft and bake sales, raffles, making and selling quilts, raking leaves and doing house cleaning.
 The long line of hard working women will long be remembered.
 WE THANK YOU!